google/flax/docs/howtos/model_surgery.rst

   })

-Let's get a flat dict for doing model surgery.
+Next, get a flat dict for doing model surgery as follows:

 .. testcode::